Miss You Already: Plot

 Milly finds herself growing increasingly distant from Kit after the surgery.
 After he arranges a surprise birthday dinner, Milly walks out, taking Jess with her and the two go all the way to West Yorkshire ostensibly to see the moors where the Brontë sisters grew up, though, in reality, Milly is chasing down a barman, Ace, that she had sex with post-surgery.
-When Jess discovers the deception, she and Milly argue and she reveals her pregnancy to Milly.
+When Jess discovers the deception, she and Milly argue and Jess leaves the area as quick as possible after showing Milly her bump.
+She falls in her exit and then bounces around on a bus for hours.
+This causes complications in her pregnancy.

 For a while, Milly and Jess are estranged.
-During this period, Jess learns that she is having a high-risk pregnancy while Milly learns that while her breast cancer is in remission she also has fatal malignant tumours in her brain.
-Milly tracks down Jess and the women reconcile.
+During this period, Jess learns that she is having a high-risk pregnancy caused by her fall at the moors while Milly learns that while her breast cancer is in remission she also has fatal malignant tumours in her brain.
+Milly tracks down Jess and the women reconcile, Jess shares about her pregnancy complications and what happened at the moors to cause it.
 She also confesses her affair to Kit and although he feels betrayed, he decides to make love to Milly knowing that her days are numbered.
 Milly eventually tells her children that she will die and must go into hospice care.
 While there, she tells Jess she is holding on for the birth of Jess's first child.

 Jess goes into labour early while Jago is still on the oil rig.
 While Kit does not want Milly to attend the labour, her mother, Miranda, helps her sneak out of the hospice so she is able to be there when Jess gives birth.
 Some days after, Milly dies at the hospice with Jess by her side.
-A few years later, Jess is pregnant with her second child, and the two families are having lunch together.
+A few years later, Jess is pregnant with her second child, and the two families have lunch together.
 Jess muses on how her friend was irreplaceable but then recognises a trait of hers in Scarlett.